turingschool-examples/frontend-mod-1-prework/day_6/questions.md

 1. In your own words, what is a Class?

-A class is essentially a template for creating objects, instances, behaviors, and calling methods.
+A class is essentially a template or mold for creating instances of objects.

 1. In relation to a Class, what is a property?